 The paper bacteria battery has been inspired by origami that has been used to create the unique folding mechanism that holds the wastewater bacteria cultures that are inserted into ‘two common inlets’ within the folds.

-For more information on the new 3D printed paper bacteria battery jump over to the teams research paper website for details called ‘An Origami Paper-Based Bacteria-Powered Battery.’ that was featured in the July issue for Nano Energy.
+For more information on the new 3D printed paper bacteria battery, jump over to the team’s research paper website for details.
+The research was featured in the July issue of Nano Energy, highlighting the significant advancements made in this field.

 Latest Geeky Gadgets Deals